Why You Should Wash Your Hands Often

 Step Four:

-Rinse your hands really well.
-When you are done, you can use a clean towel to dry them.
+Rinse your hands well.
+When you are done, you can dry them with a clean towel, paper towel, or air dryer if available.
 Please never share a hand towel in the bathroom.

-If possible, have your own one.
+If possible, have your own.
 I use paper towels in my bathroom.

 Stock Your Home Pharmacy